2010-07-06 09:38:05

 The PDF specification includes annotations, with position, color, text, highlighting, whatever.

-This is a really useful feature, because I think that PDFs are an excellent way to share documents with other people, who are often supposed to make some corrections on that document (and no one wants to share whole latex directories...).
 So if you work in a Microsoft environment, you are allowed to buy Adobe Acrobat.
 If you work on Mac OSX, you can use "preview" to annotate PDFs (in a very intuitive way).
 But if you work on GNU/Linux there are no good programs to do that.

 Sure, there are a lot of programs, that you can use to do something very close to that, but thats not enough!